Automatic tuning in Azure SQL Database and Azure SQL Managed Instance

 Automatic tuning for SQL Managed Instance only supports FORCE LAST GOOD PLAN.
 For more information about configuring automatic tuning options through T-SQL, see Automatic tuning introduces automatic plan correction and Automatic plan correction.

-- To learn about built-in intelligence used in automatic tuning, see Artificial Intelligence tunes Azure SQL Database.
+- Read the blog post Artificial Intelligence tunes Azure SQL Database.

-- To learn how automatic tuning works under the hood, see Automatically indexing millions of databases in Microsoft Azure SQL Database.
+- Learn how automatic tuning works under the hood in Automatically indexing millions of databases in Microsoft Azure SQL Database.